1st1/async_pep/pep-async.rst

 No implicit wrapping in Futures
 -------------------------------

-There is a proposal to add similar mechanism to [3]_.
+There is a proposal to add similar mechanism to ECMAScript 7 [3]_.
 A key difference is that JavaScript async functions will always return a Promise.
 While this approach has some advantages, it also implies that a new Promise object will be created on each async function invocation.

 We could implement a similar functionality in Python, by wrapping all async functions in a Future object, but this has the following disadvantages: